anthonydgj/wael/README.md

 The interpreter also provides metadata stored in special variables:
 - `$VERSION`: the language version running in the interpreter
 - `$SCOPE`: a module exporting all variables currently in scope (except numbered history)
+- `$HISTORY`: a module exporting all numbered historical evaluations
 - `$?`: the last evaluation result
 - `$0`, `$1`, ... `$n`: previous evaluation results